parallelchain-io/parallelchain-docs/docs/user_guides/wallet_browser_extension/staking.md

 5. You can check the status of your transaction in the **Transactions** tab.
 It is labelled **STAKE DEPOSIT**.
 When the transaction is validated by the network, the transaction status will show **SUCCESS**.
 Your XPLL have now been staked with the validator.

 !!! note
-    Depends on the network state when your transaction gets included, the actual amount may differ slightly from your desired amount.
+    Depending on the network state when your transaction gets included, the actual amount may differ slightly from your desired amount.
 The staking will take approximately **two epochs** to be confirmed.

 ## Unstaking Your XPLL
 ---